Table of Contents

 Jesus does not only feel our pain but also carries our burdens (Matthew 11:30) because He cares for us (1 Peter 5:7).
-The third person of the Godhead (Holy Spirit) is also named the comforter because He constantly comforts the believers (John 14:16).
+Also the third person of the Godhead (Holy Spirit) is also named the comforter because He constantly comforts the believers (John 14:16).

-God uses grief for our advantage “And we know that all things work together for good to them that love God, to them who are the called according to his purpose.”
-(Romans 8:28).
-Grief sets our priorities right “It is better to go to the house of mourning than to go to the house of feasting, for this is the end of all mankind, and the living will lay it to heart (Ecclesiastes 7:2).
+God uses grief for our advantage.
+“And we know that all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).
+Sorrow sets our priorities right.
+Solomon wrote, “It is better to go to the house of mourning than to go to the house of feasting, for this is the end of all mankind, and the living will lay it to heart” (Ecclesiastes 7:2).

-Choose to not dwell on your grief but instead focus on the positive moments in your life “whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Philippians 4:8).
+Therefore, choose to not dwell on your pain but instead focus on the positive moments in your life.
+The Lord teaches, “whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Philippians 4:8).

 In His service,